rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 In practice, many network devices will manage their operational data as a combination of some data being stored in a central operational datastore, and other, higher scale, and potentially more frequently changing data (e.g., statistics or FIB information) being stored elsewhere in a more memory efficient and performant way.

-# YANG-Push enhancements
+# YANG push lite

-To address the needs described in the introduction and architecture documents, this document defines some minor extensions to YANG-Push that are designed to make YANG-Push work better both for producers and consumers of YANG telemetry data.
+To address the needs described in the introduction and architecture documents, this document defines a new protocol 'YANG push lite' that is designed to provide a more efficient protocol for both producers and consumers of YANG telemetry data.

 Currently, it:

+- Uses {{RFC8639}} to define what a subscription is and how to create it.
+This includes the terminology defined in this RFC such as  configured subscriptions and dynamic subscriptions [TBD]
+- Replaces {{RFC8641}} [TBD]
-- defines a new YANG-Push encoding format that can be used for both on-change and periodic subscriptions that reports the data from the subscription filter point.
+- Defines a single message type for both 'on change' and periodic updates

-- defines a combined periodic and on-change subscription that reports events both on a periodical cadence and also if changes to the data have occurred.
+- Provides an extensible option for data encoding
+- Provides the concept of a heartbeat interval to 'on change' subscripitons
+- Provides an end-of-sync marker
+- Clarifies the behaviour when authorization changes (local and remote)
+- Removes the YANG patch format
+- Mandates the use of the YANG push envelope header as defined in {{I-D.draft-netana-netconf-notif-envelope}}
+- Provides a subscription-path option in addition to a path option

+## Single message type for 'on change' and periodic updates

+## Provides an extensible option for data encoding

+NETCONF is an XML based protocol and all NETCONF operations and notifications are defined in XML.
+Inside NETCONF operations and notifications is encoded data.
+This encoded data can be delivered in multiple encodings, there need not necessarily be a limitation on what encoding this data takes as long as the server/producer can encode it and the client/receiver can decode it.

+There are a number of common data encodings in use today (and already standardised by the IETF), however, there may be new encodings in the future.
+This draft, thereforem, will provide an extensible encoding selection to allow for future additions.

+The three data encodings provided initially in this draft are:

+- XML
+- JSON_IETF as defined in {{RFC7951}}
+- CBOR as defined in {{RFC9254}}

+This draft does not mandate any specific data encoding, however, implementers SHOULD implement both XML (to maintain alignment with NETCONF operation/notification definitions) and JSON_IETF as a minimum.

 These are detailed in the following sections: